Louis-C-Leon/PCPTV.github.io/other_pods.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: post_list
-title: Episodes
+title: Other Pods
-podcast: Porch Couch TV
+podcast: Other
 ---